coderpatros/docker-nginx-waf/README.md

 --- | --- | --- | ----
 `SEC_AUDIT_ENGINE` | Override the `SecAuditEngine` ModSecurity setting. | `On`, `Off`, `RelevantOnly` | `Off`
 `SEC_RULE_ENGINE` | Override the `SecRuleEngine` ModSecurity setting. | `On`, `Off`, `DetectionOnly` | `On`

+## Contributing

+I'm more than happy to receive contributions.

+But if you have an idea please create an issue first so we can discuss it.